-No matter where on the musical spectrum you try to place American guitarist/composer Bill Frisell – one of the chief guests at the Wellington Jazz festival — he always seems like the outsider on the inside.
+No matter where you try to place American guitarist/composer Bill Frisell – one of the chief guests at this year's Wellington Jazz festival – on the musical spectrum, he always seems like the outsider on the inside.

-Trying to get a clear picture of him is like looking through a prism: From one perspective he's a jazz musician, from another the distinctive guitarist on albums by Tom Waits and Elvis Costello.
-Looked at another way he's a country-cum-Americana musician and with another glance through the glass he's a contemporary classical composer.
+Trying to get a clear picture of him is like looking at an image through a prism: From one perspective he's a jazz musician, from another he's the distinctive guitarist who was on albums by Tom Waits and Elvis Costello.
+Looked at another way he's a country-cum-Americana musician and with another twist of the glass he's a contemporary classical composer.

-Or maybe an avant-garde guy with Downtown NYC darlings like saxophonist John Zorn and drummer Joey Baron in the 80s.
+Or maybe he's an avant-garde guy when you listen to his work in the 80s with Downtown NYC darlings like saxophonist John Zorn and drummer Joey Baron.

-He can paint a sonic landscape as wide as West Texas or sound anxiously claustrophobic like a turbulent subway platform.
+He can paint on a sonic landscape as wide as West Texas or burrow down deep and anxiously claustrophobic like a turbulent New York subway platform.

 His eclectic taste is emblematic of a man who grew up with surf guitar records, the Beatles and the British Invasion alongside Jimi Hendrix and his jazz interest in Sonny Rollins and Miles Davis.